Fire and rescue services

 More information:

-Same-sex relationships are legal but aren't widely tolerated.
+Same-sex relationships are legal but aren't widely accepted.
 Avoid public displays of affection with someone of the same sex.

 More information: